 When you’ve breastfed six babies without a hitch, spent several years as a volunteer breastfeeding counselor a la La Leche League and known amongst your girlfriends as “the Boob Lady” (the one they tell other moms who are struggling to call), you never imagine that you’ll watch your vulnerable preemie struggle to gain weight on your milk.
 Breastfeeding was/is a crucial part of my mothering identity.

 Talk about adding insult to injury.
-First your body wasn’t adequate to keep your baby in the womb long enough until it was safe for him to be born (when you’re having a bad day that’s how you see it, hopefully you have more good days than bad, when you can be proud that you kept your baby alive and stayed pregnant for months without any amniotic fluid to speak of, when you feel like a hero), but then you fail at nourishing him?
+First your body wasn’t adequate to keep your baby in the womb long enough until it was safe for him to be born (when you’re having a bad day that’s how you see it, hopefully you have more good days than bad, when you can be proud that you kept your baby alive and stayed pregnant for months without amniotic fluid, when you feel like a hero), but then you fail at nourishing him?

 What a kick in the gut.
 The guilt and shame of this were overwhelming.